Boys Varsity Soccer

-The Soccer Program at FGS is focused on developing young athletes into competitive soccer players by the time they reach the varsity level.
+The Frederick Gunn School Boys Soccer Program is focused on developing young athletes into competitive soccer players by the time they reach the varsity level.
 The program stresses the technical, tactical, and physical demands of the game as it is played at the college stage.
 By exposing young athletes to these demands early on in the program, the player will find himself better prepared to play at a higher level of soccer.

 All practice sessions are geared to improve the player’s foot-skills, placing emphasis on developing the quality of the player’s first touch on the ball.
 At the varsity level, higher demands are expected physically and technically from the players.
 Players learn to perform under pressure and at game speed.
 A variety of team formations are introduced and explained in order to provide the player with a detailed understanding of the tactics of the game.